-Landlords have the right to evict their tenants.
-However, it can only be done through a judicial eviction process.
+Under Landlord-Tenant law, landlords have the right to evict tenants.
+However, it can only be done through a judicial process.
 You cannot evict a tenant as a form of retaliation or on the basis of a protected class, such as race, color, religion, or familial status.

 You also cannot remove a tenant using your own methods.
 For example, locking the tenant out of the unit, removing their belongings, or shutting down their utilities.
 Only a court can order the removal of a tenant in North Carolina.

-Removing a tenant from their rented premises takes one to three months.
+Removing a tenant from their rented property takes one to three months.
 The process may take longer if a tenant files an appeal after a judgment.

-While it can differ from county to county, the following is more or less the same eviction process that all North Carolina landlords must follow.
+While it can differ from county to county, the following is more or less the same process that all North Carolina both the landlord and tenant must follow.

 1. Serving an Eviction Notice

-To begin the eviction process, you must first end the lease agreement.
+To begin the North Carolina eviction process, you must first end the lease agreement.
 This is where an eviction notice comes in.
-Different eviction notices serve different purposes.
+Different notices serve different purposes.
 Make sure to use the correct one, or your tenant may use that as a defense against their removal.

-- Nonpayment of Rent: To begin the eviction proceedings against a tenant due to nonpayment of rent, you must serve them a ten-day “Notice to Quit.”
-This notice informs the tenant that they have 10 days to move out if they do not pay the rent.
+- Nonpayment of Rent: To begin the eviction proceedings against a tenant for past due rent, you must serve them a ten-day “Notice to Quit.”
+This written notice period informs the tenant that they have 10 days to move out if they withhold paying rent.
 If the tenant does not pay the amount within 10 days, you can file a complaint with the court.

-Lease Violations: This is another common violation.
-When a tenant signs a lease, they abide by certain rules.
-Which may include not subletting the unit illegally, not keeping an unauthorized pet, not smoking inside the unit, or not making illegal property alterations.
+Lease Agreement Violations: This is another common violation.
+When a tenant signs a rental or lease agreement, they abide by certain rules.
+Which may include not subletting the unit illegally, not keeping an unauthorized pet, not smoking inside the unit, or not making illegal rental property alterations.

 Unfortunately, some tenants end up going against the very document they promised to uphold.
 And in such a case, North Carolina law empowers you to evict them.
 (N.C.
 Gen. Stat. § 42-11.)
-Unlike in most other states, a landlord is not required to give their tenant a second chance to cure the violation prior to evicting them from their unit.
+Unlike in most other states, landlords are not required to give their tenant a second chance to cure the violation prior to evicting them from their property.

-If the tenant does not vacate the premises after the notice has expired, you can move to court and file for their removal.
+If the tenant fails to vacate the property after the notice has expired, you can move to court and file for their removal.

 If a tenant has committed any of these illegal activities, you must proceed to the next step immediately.

 This is the next step in the tenant eviction process in North Carolina.
-If a tenant does not honor the eviction notice, you must move to an appropriate court and file a complaint.
-If the value of the case is under $10,000, you will most likely file the complaint with the Small Claims Court.
+If a landlord files a complaint due to a tenant not honoring the notice, you must move to an appropriate court.
+If the value of the eviction case is under $10,000, you will most likely file the complaint with the Small Claims Court or the District Court.

 Unlike an eviction notice, a summons and complaint must be served to the tenant via a process server.
-A common process server is a county sheriff.
+A common process server is a county sheriff's office.